GWilloughby99/early-years-project/_posts/2021-08-02-Dr-sara-bonetti-early-years-funding-inefficiency.md

 ---
 layout: post
-title:  “The issue is not just the funding per hour but how the funding is structured” — Dr Sara Bonetti on funding inefficiency in early years
+title:  "'The issue is not just the funding per hour but how the funding is structured' — Dr Sara Bonetti on funding inefficiency in early years"
 date:   2021-08-02
 categories:
 tags: